Follow Brad Foster

 You Pay Significantly More for Energy – Not Less

 These hidden markups are so high that you could have negotiated significantly better deals had you worked directly with energy suppliers.
 You could have spent $100,000 last year on natural gas, but you spent $125,000, the result of a $25,000 hidden upcharge.
 Your yearly electricity spend could have been $500,000, but it was $600,000 instead, stemming from a $100,000 hidden energy broker upcharge.
 Upcharges can be as high as 25% of the energy supply price.
 I helped a client discover that their annual natural gas spend could have been $500,000, but spent $650,000 because of $150,000 hidden upcharge.

 Don’t get me wrong – competition between suppliers works.
-To consistently get the best energy supply deal, you must create competition.
+To consistently get the best energy supply deal, you must create competition and compare.
 Consumers aren’t dumb – they know this.
 They engage energy brokers because they believe that energy brokers can procure energy better than they can do themselves.
 But what they don’t know is that they aren’t getting a net benefit.
 They are in a net-loss situation because the amount of the hidden upcharges more-than-offset the value that energy brokers can provide.